Hexagram 1乾Heaven

 — Legge (1882)

-Line 5 is the ruler position.
-The flying dragon is the rare state where the act has become so well-grounded that it no longer needs justification.
-The same instruction as line 2 — seek the great person — reappears, but the function has inverted.
+Line 5 is the ruling position.
+The flying dragon is the rare state where the act has become so well-grounded that it no longer needs justifying.
+The same instruction as line 2 — seek the great person — returns, but its function has inverted.
 At line 2 the great person was the witness who could calibrate a young effort.
-At line 5 the great person is the peer with whom one operates at altitude, and the meeting is no longer about correction but about coordination.
+At line 5 they are a peer at the same height, and the meeting is no longer about correction but about coordination.

-This is the same peak that line 5 of Revolution describes from a different angle.
-There, the tiger renews its stripes; here, the dragon takes the sky.
-Both lines name the moment when the actor's conviction and the situation's readiness are so aligned that the deliberation phase collapses and the act explains itself.
-Most decisions do not reach this line.
+This is the same peak that line 5 of Revolution describes from another angle: there the tiger renews its stripes, here the dragon takes the sky.
+Both lines name the moment when conviction and readiness are so aligned that deliberation collapses and the act explains itself.
+Most decisions never reach this line.
 Most months of most years are not lived here.
-Heaven's line 5 names a state to recognize when it arrives, not a state to manufacture on demand.
+Heaven's line 5 names a state to recognize when it arrives, not one to manufacture on demand.

-The risk specific to line 5 is treating the altitude as permanent.
-The peak is real, the conviction is earned, the work is sound.
-The next line is what happens when an actor at line 5 forgets that line 5 has a successor.
+The risk specific to line 5 is treating the height as permanent.
+The peak is real, the conviction earned, the work sound.
+The next line is what happens when someone at line 5 forgets that line 5 has a successor.

 亢龍有悔。